Skip to content

 Execution Model

-The runtime has three main execution roles:
+The runtime has three main host execution roles around the kernel supervisor:

 flowchart TB